Italian Motorcycle Brands

 Minarelli Logo

 The history of the Minarelli brand, founded by Vittorio Minarelli, begins in 1951 as a manufacturer of racing motorcycles.
 However, seven years later, the founder changed the company’s profile, focusing production only on the production of engines for sports models of motorcycles.
-In 1967, the company was rebranded, and the brand name changed to Motori Minarelli.
+The company was rebranded one thousand nine hundred sixty-seven, and the brand name was changed to Motori Minarelli.
 At the same time, a new factory is opened in Calderara di Reno.
-By the mid-70s, the company’s powerplants were on most of the award-winning motorcycles.
+By the mid-70s, the company’s powerplants were on most award-winning motorcycles.
 One of the most famous motorcycles was the 1972 Minarelli 50 GP.
 In 1990, close cooperation with Yamaha led to the takeover of Minarelli by the Yamaha Group.
-In the fall of 2020, the owner of the brand became the company Fantic.
+In the fall of 2020, the brand’s owner became Fantic.

 The Minarelli emblem is designed in an attractive, warm green color.
 Thanks to this, the emblem has a calming effect and, at the same time, demonstrates the presence of a huge charge of energy.
 The font for the brand name is Hypersans Black, designed by Aah Yes.
-The designers proposed to combine the letter “M” as the initial letter of both words, placing them one below the other.
+The designers proposed combining the letter “M” as the initial letter of both words, placing them below the other.
 Marking the upper and lower borders with a line visually concentrates the name on the sign, separating it from everything extraneous and superfluous.
-At the same time, this design technique is an original visualization of the constant movement in a straight line in the development of the brand’s production and technology.
+At the same time, this design technique is an original visualization of the constant movement in a straight line in developing the brand’s production and technology.

 Moto Morini